Who decides who’s a mentor?

 A teacher decides to teach a student, but only the student can decide that she trusts her teacher implicitly, decide that her teacher is also her mentor.
 When that trust happens, then the relationship develops a deeper intimacy.
 And in some ways there’s nothing worse than someone trying to mentor you when he hasn’t earned your trust.

-That’s the hardest thing to do, trust in advance.
 For most of us, with most teachers, that trust is earned over time.

-Anyway, because that video does not seem to be online, I share the opposite end of that part of Kwai Chang’s journey, when he is to leave the temple and bids farewell to Master Kan.
+Here is the opposite end of that part of Kwai Chang’s journey, when he is to leave the temple and bids farewell to Master Kan.

 As writers, we hope to find mentors among our peers, among our editors, among the wise folk who generously share their wisdom online, in meetups, in workshops.
 Those who become our mentors are not merely those who teach us, or those teachers whom we respect.
-They are those who teach us and whom we respect…and whom we trust.
+They are those who teach us and whom we respect … and whom we trust.

 Who have been your mentors?